michimussato/OpenStudioLandscapes/README.md

 I'm doing that for the following set of files:

-From `OpenStudioLandscapes` into every module, except:
+From `OpenStudioLandscapes` into every Feature, except:
 - `OpenStudioLandscapes-Template`

 ```mermaid